 SafeSport considers the investigation report, reviews the case, and issues a notice of decision.
 If the decision includes a sanction, the respondent may request arbitration.
 Both the respondent and SafeSport can appeal to the arbitrator, who makes a final decision.

 A failure to report suspected abuse or misconduct can lead to SafeSport sanctions, including a suspension.

 Are You a Coach Who Has Been Accused of Failing to Report to SafeSport?

 If you are involved in a SafeSport matter, it is crucial that you speak with an experienced sports attorney as soon as possible.
-Please contact us online or call us directly at +1-207-747-5899 to schedule your free consultation.
+Please contact us online or call us directly at +1-207-747-5899 to schedule your initial 1 hour consultation.
 Our firm is devoted to the very specific practice of sports law and has represented athletes and coaches from throughout the United States.
 We are dedicated advocates and will work diligently to protect your career and your professional reputation.
 Don't hesitate.
 Contact us today.